alan-turing-institute/ptype/notes/hut23-438-tasks.md

 # [AIDA: Software package for ptype](https://github.com/alan-turing-institute/Hut23/issues/438)

 Three FTE-month project to take ptype and make a more robust software package.
+See [project Kanban board](https://github.com/alan-turing-institute/ptype-dmkd/projects/1) for status of all GitHub issues.

 ## Summary of tasks